Nissan RB30 Engine Guide

 The block for all Nissan RB30 engines has a bore and stroke of 86 mm x 85 mm, and is cast iron while the head is cast aluminum alloy.
 There are two different RB30 engine blocks, the series 1 and series 2.
 The only difference between the two, is the series 2 blocks are set up to accept turbochargers, because they are already tapped for water and oil feed lines.
 Otherwise, the blocks are the same.
 All Skylines and VL Commodore turbos had the Series 2 blocks regardless of whether or not they had a turbo.

-The valve train for all RB30 engines is a single overhead camshaft (SOHC) with 2 valves/cylinder.
+The valve train for all engine variants is a single overhead camshaft (SOHC) with 2 valves/cylinder.
 Versions that had fuel injection utilized Nissan’s new Electronic Concentrated Control System (ECCS) intake manifold – similar to the RB20.
 They also used a 12v electrical system, which was also new at the time.
-The ignition system is a single coil system with a distributor, and uses a drive-by-cable setup for the throttle body.
+The ignition system is a single coil system with a distributor and uses a drive-by-cable setup for the throttle body.

 RB30E horsepower figures